Itchy Skin Dog Diet: Why It Keeps Coming Back (And How to Fix It)

 • Paw chewing

-If both gut and skin are off, food is one of the first places to fix.
+If both gut and skin are off, food is one of the first things to fix.

 The simple system to improve itchy skin through diet